domluna/tinyrag/README.md

 max    3.295 ms (66 allocs: 30.406 KiB)
 ```

-Same timings since we're using a heap to order the entries.
+Similar timings since we're using a heap to order the entries.

-Just for fun let's search over 3.4M rows (Wikipedia)
+Just for fun let's search over 3.4M rows (Wikipedia).

 ```julia
 julia> X1 = [SVector{64, Int8}(rand(Int8, 64)) for _ in 1:(3.4 * 10^6)];